dfrappart/AKSLab/11_Nodepools.md

 ```

-Now that the taint is identified, let's create a yaml manifest for a pod, with the appropriate toleration, and a node affinity:
+Now that the taint is identified, let's create a yaml manifest for a pod, with the appropriate toleration, and a node affinity.
+Do not forget

 ```yaml